seqan/seqan/manual/source/Tutorial/SimpleRnaSeq.rst

 The interval tree implementation provided in SeqAn is based on a :dox:`Tree` which is balanced if all intervals are given at construction time.
 Interval tree nodes are objects of the :dox:`IntervalAndCargo` class and consist of 2 interval boundaries and additional user-defined information, called cargo.
-To construct the tree on a set of given interval nodes use the function :dox:`IntervalTree#createIntervalTree createIntervalTree`.
+To construct the tree on a set of given interval nodes use the function :dox:`IntervalTree#createIntervalTree`.
-The functions :dox:`IntervalTree#addInterval addInterval` and :dox:`IntervalTree#removeInterval removeInterval` should only be used if the interval tree needs to be changed dynamically (as they not yet balance the tree).
+The functions :dox:`IntervalTree#addInterval` and :dox:`IntervalTree#removeInterval` should only be used if the interval tree needs to be changed dynamically (as they not yet balance the tree).

 Import Alignments and Gene Annotations from File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^